logicly-au/pmhc-mds-spec/doc/validation-rules.rst

 UA Recommendation Out
 ~~~~~~~~~~~~~~~~~~~~~

-  1. Refer to :ref:`key-current-validations` for UA Recommendation Out Key validations
+  #.
+Refer to :ref:`key-current-validations` for UA Recommendation Out Key validations
-  2. :ref:`dfn-episode_key` must be an existing PMHC episode within the PMHC MDS.
+  #. :ref:`dfn-episode_key` must be an existing PMHC episode within the PMHC MDS.
+  #.
+The program type of the linked Episode record must be '9: Universal Aftercare'
-  3. UA Recommendation Outs for an Episode must have unique :ref:`dfn-recommendation_out_provider_type`.
+  #.
+UA Recommendation Outs for an Episode must have unique :ref:`dfn-recommendation_out_provider_type`.

 .. _who-5-current-validations:

 WHO-5
 ~~~~~

-  1. Refer to :ref:`key-current-validations` for Measure Key validations
+  #.
+Refer to :ref:`key-current-validations` for Measure Key validations
-  2. :ref:`dfn-collection_occasion_key` must be an existing Collection Occasion within the PMHC MDS.
+  #. :ref:`dfn-collection_occasion_key` must be an existing Collection Occasion within the PMHC
+     MDS.
+  #.
+The program type of the Episode record that is linked via the Collection Occasion record must be '9: Universal Aftercare'
-  3. If both item scores and a total score are specified, the item scores must add up to the total score.
+  #.
+If both item scores and a total score are specified, the item scores must
+     add up to the total score.

 .. _sidas-current-validations: